Egg yolk for cats: healthy or dangerous?

 3. How often and how much egg yolk can a cat eat?

-Egg yolk should only be fed occasionally.
+Egg yolks should only be fed occasionally.
 Overfeeding can lead to obesity or digestive problems.

 Recommended amount per week: